SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 Hence truth tables are 0xB2 and 0xB8, and both of these leave the odd LUT available.
 Of course, if you need a logic block to come up with the inputs to set and reset, this is less useful.

 #### D Flip-flop
 The D-type fiip-flow outputs a 0 or a 1, and retains it's value unless told otherwise.
-The inputs consist of G (maybe for gate?) and D (data?) input.
+The inputs consist of G and D input.
 As long as G is low, nothing will change, When G is high, each rising edge will latch the value on the D line to the output.
+As I understand, D is derived from "Data" and G from "Gate", in the sense that it opens the gate and allows new data in.

 The even LUT drives the D input, and the odd LUT drives the G input.

 #### JK Flip-flop
 The JK-type fiip-flow outputs a 0 or a 1, and retains it's value unless told otherwise.
 The inputs consist of J (set) and K (clear).
 On the rising edge of the clock, if J is high and K is not, the output will be set to 1.
 If K is high and J is low, the output will be set to 0, and if both are high, it will toggle the output.
 In all cases, the value will be retained until the next rising edge of the lock occurs while J and K are set to values that instruct it to change.
+The names of the lines are as universal on flipflops are they are nonsensical - J and K?
+Your guess is as good as mine where they came from

 #### D Latch
 This is the unclocked equivalent of D flip-flop - again, there is a D and a G input.
 However, here, there is no clock.
 Asynchronously, whenever G is high, the output is set to D, and whenever G is low, the output doesn't change.

 #### RS Latch
 This, again, is the unclocked version of the JK flip-flop.
 This one more sensibly names the inputs S and R for Set and Reset.
-Because there is no clock, the behavior when both R and R are high is not defined (this behavior is part of deal when you use an RS latch, integrated into a CCL like this or as a discrete component).
+Because there is no clock, the behavior when both R and S are high is not defined (this behavior is part of deal when you use an RS latch, integrated into a CCL like this or as a discrete component).
 Otherwise, if the S line is high, it is set to 1, and if the R line is high, it is set to 0

 | LUT  | D | G | J | K | R | S |
 |------|---|---|---|---|---|---|